alec-glisman/Swimming-in-Potential-Flow/README.md

 ## Project structure: links to relevant readme files

-`.vscode`: [Files relevant for developing the project in VSCode.](.vscode/) `data_tag`: Data relevant for validating results for a selection of git tags.
-`include`: External dependencies required for the project.
+`.vscode`: [Files relevant for developing the project in VSCode.](.vscode/) `include`: External dependencies required for the project.
 Further information can be found at the end of this readme.
 `input`: Data files that are used in Perl scripts to modify parameters of interest across a range of simulations.